 Closer view of the kitchen reveals minimalist wood panel cabinetry design under natural oak countertops, with brushed aluminum backsplash holding upper shelving.

 As we pull back a bit, the large central countertop is revealed, with bar style seating on outer side, built-in shelving, and central dividing wall with wood shelves overhead.

 Moving to the right, we see the semi-transparent dividing wall, visually separating a hallway in this open space.

 View down the central hallway leads to private areas of the home, bedrooms and wardrobe spaces, with expanse of natural wood flooring throughout.

 This cozy office or study space includes mounted upper shelving in dark tones, reflecting the exterior panels, with day bed on right and natural wood desk on left.
 The birch tree wallpaper can be seen in hall.

 This bedroom features a small private bath, with exterior glass door on right and artistic paint element on left wall.

 Opposite view of bedroom, highlighting glossy black cabinetry and orange wood bedside dresser with glass table top.
 Central garden area can be seen through glass doors.

-Here’s a second bedroom, across the main hallway from master bath, with another art piece on the wall and black shelving in lieu of headboard.
+Here’s a second bedroom, across the main hallway from primary bath, with another art piece on the wall and black shelving in lieu of headboard.

 Related Homes & Galleries You May Enjoy: